-Part of the beauty of a getaway to Carmel is that while there’s plenty to keep you busy, it’s also particularly easy to do a lot of nothing.
+Part of the beauty of a getaway to Carmel is that while there’s plenty to keep you busy, it’s also easy to do a lot of nothing.
 Some shop, eat, and wine taste their way through town while others plant themselves on the beach refusing to leave before the sun goes down.
-But arguably one of Carmel’s best activities is also one of its better kept secrets – hiking at Point Lobos State Natural Reserve.
+But one of Carmel’s best activities is also one of its better kept secrets – hiking at Point Lobos State Natural Reserve.

 It used to be shopping was the thing to do when you went to Carmel-by-the-Sea.
 Though you can still do some serious damage at the likes of Tiffany & Co., Coach, and Kate Spade, there are plenty of good spots to sit and sip for a spell.
 From creative cocktails and happy hours to good wine, cozy Carmel’s got you covered.

 If you’re looking for quick getaway, think Carmel.
 Just a couple hours in the car and you can play in the sand, do some serious shopping and drink good wine.
 But where should you stay?
 Carmel is chock full of great options for every taste.

 Monterey County is a good place to hit the beach.